jwnicholas99/jwnicholas99.github.io/_experiences/2019-06-01-intersystems.md

     - JavaScript
     - ObjectScript
 ---
-Engineered DataQuality framework to efficiently identify malformed data in a relational database with millions of health records
-Designed and built front-end for DataQuality framework, optimizing for client use and performance Reduced development time of DataQuality framework by 85% through automation, greatly reducing development costs Investigated feasibility of integrating DeepSee REST API with third-party data visualization tools such as PowerBI and Tableau
+Engineered DataQuality framework to efficiently identify malformed data in a relational database with millions of health records.
+Designed and built front-end for DataQuality framework, optimizing for client use and performance.
+Reduced development time of DataQuality framework by 85% through automation, greatly reducing development costs.